example42/psick/docs/change_process.md

 ##### 3 - PUPPET DEVELOPER: Development

 The assigned team member starts to work on the ticket, he should have a ready to use workstation where he can develop and test his Puppet code.
-Any change should be pushed to  **development branch only**.
-The CI process [semi]automatically takes care to promote the change to **testing** and **production** branches.
+Any change should be pushed to  **integration branch only**.
+The CI process [semi]automatically takes care to promote the change to **production** branch.

 A good approach is to create a feature branch, with the relevant name and relevant ticket number.
-Once the changes on the feature branch have been merged into development, and then up to production, and the relevant ticket closed, the feature branch should be removed.
+Once the changes on the feature branch have been merged into integration, and then up to production, and the relevant ticket closed, the feature branch should be removed.

-Remember to always create a feature branch based on current status of development branch.
-First we have to checkout into development branch:
+Remember to always create a feature branch based on current status of integration branch.
+First we have to checkout into integration branch:

-    git checkout development
+    git checkout integration

 Then it's always recommended to sync the local branch to origin so that we are sure we are working on updated code:

-    git pull origin development
+    git pull origin integration

 Then we can create a new branch with the name referring to the relevant ticket: